 48. Ledges – Noah Gundersen

 SG Lewis specializes in chill, moody songs that have an upbeat quiet-storm vibe.
 This song exemplifies SG Lewis’ cool style, which JP Coopers’ wonderfully smooth, soulful vocals ably support.
 I also love the piercing guitar and soft piano work that adds to the song’s soothing vibe.
-Though the ‘Shivers’ album version is good, this live version is superb.
+Though this ‘Shivers’ album version is good, the live version is superb.

 46. Restless – Nneka